Table of Contents_

 If you are shopping for something to grind up foodstuffs and various ingredients, you may be comparing a blender vs a coffee grinder.
 The best blenders can make short work out of just about anything but may not excel with coffee beans.
 Here are some of the differences between the two appliances.

 The primary difference between the two is their intended use.
-Blenders are intended to be used to make smoothies, soups, nut butters, and other recipes, whereas coffee grinders are intended to grind coffee, dried herbs, and related ingredients.
+Blenders are intended to be used to make smoothies, soups, nut butter, and other recipes, whereas coffee grinders are intended to grind coffee beans, dried herbs, and related ingredients.
 With that in mind, the differences between a blade grinder and a blender are stark, which cannot be said when comparing blenders vs smoothie machines.

 Here are more contrasts between blenders and coffee grinders.